HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * review LinkedIn assignment notes for ..kesh scope
   * verify the dupElimSheet
     * repeat monetary cautions
-* respond to Sonny re hire
-  * perhaps by a trusted associate - if that enhances their value to ...Df
-    * discussed by LzH
-      * sent resume to Lz
-* "expectations to statisfy nfor dependents" ranks higher than my "new Initiatives"
+* "expectations to satisfy for dependents" ranks higher than my "new Initiatives"
   * consider Trusted Commitments
     * it may be easier to jumpTo rather than integrateFrom
 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts#-2023-07